 With just over 307,000 visitors in 2017 (compared with the 4.4 million who flocked to Rocky Mountain National Park in the same year), Black Canyon of the Gunnison National Park, located in western Colorado, is one of the least visited national parks in the United States.
-But don’t let that unpopularity fool you, because Black Canyon of the Gunnison is an absolutely stunning piece of nature, with steep, rocky canyons and dramatic cliffs that include the Painted Wall, which at 2,250 feet is the tallest vertical wall in the state.
+But don’t let that unpopularity fool you because Black Canyon of the Gunnison is a stunning piece of nature, with steep, rocky canyons and dramatic cliffs that include the Painted Wall, which at 2,250 feet is the tallest vertical wall in the state.
 The Canyon’s name comes from the fact that it’s so deep and shadowy that some parts of the area receive as little as half an hour of sunlight each day.
 Year-round, Black Canyon of the Gunnison offers world-class activities like cross-country skiing, hiking, rock climbing, and kayaking.

-Mountain lakes are pretty common in Colorado, and crowds of visitors head to Hanging Lake near Glenwood Springs, St. Mary’s Glacier near Idaho Springs, and Bear Lake in Rocky Mountain National Park.
+Mountain lakes are common in Colorado, and crowds of visitors head to Hanging Lake near Glenwood Springs, St. Mary’s Glacier near Idaho Springs, and Bear Lake in Rocky Mountain National Park.
 But tucked away in the San Juan National Forest, near Silverton, is Island Lake, one of four gorgeous glacial lakes known as the Ice Lakes.
 Island Lake’s name comes from the huge rock that emerges like an island when the water level is low.
 The hike to the lake is simply stunning; it passes through abandoned mines, amongst rocky 13ers and winding streams, and massive patches of colorful wildflowers during the summer.
-The lake itself is a brilliant, deep turquoise in color, and the mountains that rise up from its edges make for some beautiful scenery.
+The lake itself is brilliant, deep turquoise in color, and the mountains that rise up from its edges make for some beautiful scenery.

 Antero Hot Springs Cabins